AlexNek/BlazorNet8PlusExamples/README.md

 ## Getting Started
+I have added a clear all function to the server counter service.
 1. Clone this repository.
 2. Open the solution in your preferred IDE (e.g., Visual Studio, Visual Studio Code).
 3. Select as main one of render mode project.